jarrodparkes/jarrodparkes.github.io/_posts/2019-01-15-high-growth-handbook.md

 ### IPO
 - companies should go public as soon as they’re able: (1) upcoming quarters are predictable (2) 50 million in revenue (3) low variance quarter-to-quarter
-- Create an “IPO team” is very helpful
+- Create an "IPO team" is very helpful
 - In any round of funding try to keep as much ownership and board as possible
 - Selling common stock can be a way to expand whole keeping control
 - Early investors will likely be much more loyal than people jumping in late rounds